nelson20100117/multi_api_load_balancer/README.md

    ```bash
    npm start
    ```
-   *Note: On first startup, the server will automatically copy the safe configuration template `config.example.json` to create `config.json`.*
+   *Note: On first startup, the server will automatically copy the configuration template `config.example.json` to create `config.json`.*

 ---